 A customer will always think twice before buying anything online.
 This is especially true when the service in question is not under their budget.
 For instance, you offer online yoga classes for Rs.
 3000 for six sessions.

-When this service is offered with an installment plan, your customer is more likely to put it in their cart.
+When this service is offered with a WooCommerce installment payments plan, your customer is more likely to put it in their cart.
 That’s because, without the partial payment options, your client wouldn’t get the benefit of affording your yoga classes with full payment.

 How to set up WooCommerce partial payment for online course selling sites?